GitHub Issue Management: Best Practices for Defect Tracking

-GitHub is not just a place to store your code – it’s an essential resource for project management and team collaboration.
+GitHub is not just a place to store your code – it’s an essential resource for project management, team collaboration, and GitHub issue tracking.
 Whether you’re working alone or you are a member of a large team, GitHub Issues provides a space to manage all aspects of your project.
 You can not only share insights, and make decisions, but also make sure that everyone in the development team is on the same page about the project.

 Using GitHub Issues effectively, modern QA teams can maintain clarity, reduce miscommunication, and deliver high-quality software faster.

-Some organizations may use additionaly Jira or any other issue-tracking tool for comprehensive project tracking.
+Some organizations may additionally use Jira or any other issue-tracking tool for comprehensive project tracking.

-GitHub issues are used to define tasks, from individual developers to large teams to guarantee that team members are aligned and working towards common goals.
+So, what is a GitHub issue?
+GitHub issues are used to define tasks, from individual developers to large teams, to guarantee that team members are aligned and working towards common goals.
 They not only let team members keep track of their work on a GitHub repository, but also allow them to report bugs, request improvements, or discuss implementation details of some parts of the code.
-In other words, we can say that issues are structured to-do lists for development tasks that help teams track progress and prioritize their workload.
+In other words, issues are structured to-do lists for development tasks that make GitHub issue tracking simple and help teams track progress and prioritize their workload.
 To sum up, every GitHub issue:

 • Has a creator and should have one or more assignees to execute the task.